shaynebondoc/shaynebondoc/README.md

 | Frontend        | Backend          | Database        | Dev & Deploy           |
 |-----------------|------------------|-----------------|------------------------|
 | React, Tailwind | ASP.NET MVC, C#  | PostgreSQL → MySQL | Git, GitHub, Azure     |

 ---

-## 📚 What I’m up to
-- Converting a legacy PostgreSQL schema to MySQL for better compatibility.
-- Building a sliding to-do list feature in a web project (activated by a button/tab).
-- Working on a “doctor-side medication adherence summary page” for a healthcare app.
-- Exploring how to build a website generator where users input a YouTube link and it auto-translates the video.

----